-If you work with virtual machines, there’s a good chance you will need to know how to connect USB in VirtualBox at some point.
-Fortunately, setting up USB passthrough in VirtualBox is not hard to implement.
-To begin, you need to have installed VirtualBox and its guest additions on a guest OS running on Linux or Windows.
-The VirtualBox extension pack also needs to be installed on your machine.
-This article shows how to connect USB devices to VirtualBox as well as sharing the attached devices.
+If you work with VirtualBox on a regular basis, at some point, you will need to access a USB device from a virtual machine.
+Fortunately, setting up USB passthrough to VirtualBox VMs is not hard to implement.
+To begin, you need to have installed VirtualBox and its guest additions on a guest OS running on Linux (Ubuntu) or Windows.
+The VirtualBox Extension Pack also needs to be installed on your machine.
+This article shows how to connect USB devices to vBox as well as sharing the attached devices.

 - USB passthrough with no limitations

 - Access a USB device in a VirtualBox Guest

 Keep in mind the native connectivity methods can only provide access to the USB devices by one computer at a time.